Carabiners are used in almost every aspect of climbing from building anchors to cracking open a beer.

 Designed for industrial use, steel carabiners are generally more durable and strong.
 You can find them with strengths up to 60kN, which makes them almost 3x times stronger than an aluminum carabiner.
 However, this amount of strength is rarely required for recreational climbing.
 Rather, you’ll see steel carabiners used as fixed gear simply because the materials are more resistant to rope wear.

 At Climbing Anchors, we only sell rated carabiners.
-You can trust that every carabiner we stock is certified for rock climbing.
+You can trust that every carabiner we stock is certified for rock climbing and/or mountaineering.
 Yes, that means we don’t sell those cool keychain / bottle opener carabiners either.

 The carabiner's strength is dictated by the "kN".
 One kN is roughly equal to 224.8 lb of force (101 kg).
 A carabiner loaded along the major axis with 23kN in strength can take about 5170.6 lb (2345.3 kg) of force.
 They're way stronger then you'll ever need them to be and if you don't believe me, then watch this video on how much force lead falls can generate.